 the sections that are relevant to your work.

 You can use GriffinSearch to find print and e-books available through Giovale Library.
 To get started, search by keyword or type in the title of a book here:

 AVON provides unlimited access to a comprehensive selection of videos curated for the educational experience.

 Search Academic Videos Online

 Videos about Business

 WorldCat lets you search for books, articles, videos, and other material that are available in libraries worldwide.
-If you are doing in-depth research on a topic and are considering requesting resources through InterLibrary Loan, WorldCat can help
+If you are doing in-depth research on a topic and are considering requesting resources through InterLibrary Loan, WorldCat

 you discover resources that might not be in the Giovale Library collection.

 InterLibrary Loan (ILL)